nifurtimox

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while using nifurtimox?
+What should I avoid while taking nifurtimox?

 What are the possible side effects of nifurtimox?